GDS Holdings' (GDS) CEO William Huang on Q4 2019 Results - Earnings Call Transcript

 Yang Liu

 Hello, good evening.
 This is Yang from Morgan Stanley.
 I have two questions.
 The first one is for William on government policy.
 Do you notice that recently central government in China encourage the data center as a new infrastructure for the first time?
-And whether you're expecting in some of the future policy support, can we see more power quota or more funding support and whether this kind of policy will change the investment return profile this industry?
+And whether you're expecting in term of the future policy support, can we see more power quota or more funding support and whether this kind of policy will change the investment return profile this industry?
 And the second question is for the new booking target?
 I'm not sure if the acquisition announced in December last year was this split to 2019 and 2020?
 Or is all of the around 20,000 square meter will fall to 2020 new booking?
 Thank you.

 William Huang

 I answer the first question.
 I mean, yes, you're right.
-The first data center is -- was categorized by the central government as a new strategic infrastructure in China right now.
-It's mainly driven by the 5G strategy, right.
-So I think they affect to as it's now is early -- it's still early to say some what happened?
-What's the new policy we launched specifically, but we are -- we were invited by the central government to discuss how to help you guys, how to give them more advice, how to get back the growth in this industry?
-So what I can tell you is that it is a broad topic that we have discussed with the central government, I have to say we are the only data center vendor be invited.
+The first data center was categorized by the central government as a new strategic infrastructure in China right now.
+It's mainly driven by the 5G strategy, right?
+So I think the effect to us is now it's still early to say what happened.
+What the new policy will launch specifically, but we were invited by the central government to discuss how to help you guys, how to give them more advice, how to get better the growth in this industry?
+So what I can tell you is that it is a broad topic that we have discussed with the central government, I have to say we are the only data center vendor being invited.

-So, number one I think what I can -- what we talk about is how to release some carbon quota in Tier 1 market to release this prior little bit, but government still have concern about the total carbon quota deployment.
+So, number one I think what we talk about is how to release some carbon quota in Tier 1 market to release this supply little bit, but government still have the concern about the total carbon quota deployment.
 So we have discussed how to appropriately to release some carbon quota to data center industry.
-Number two, is I mean, we talk about similar topic is about -- around how to reduce the power costs in the future and how to reduce the long interest -- longer interest rate, this is all discussed.
-So, in general, I think it's positive for us and I think you can want to help to develop this industry.
-But so far I should say now it's the stage is too early to say some -- seem right now, that's my view.
+Number two, is I mean, we talk about some topics around how to reduce the power costs in the future and how to reduce the loan interest rate.
+This is all discussed.
+So, in general, I think it's positive for us and I think the government wants to help to develop this industry.
+But so far I should say now it's the stage is too early to say something right now, that's my view.
 Yes.

 Dan Newman

-The second question is, yes, last year we entered into three acquisitions two include as part of last year's new business Guangzhou 6 closed, Beijing 9.
-We took over the way I described.
+The second question is, yes, last year we entered into three acquisitions.
+Two were included as part of last year's new business, Guangzhou 6 closed, Beijing 9, we took over the way I described.
 The third acquisition, if you call Beijing 10/11/12 announced in December, we are working hard to close that hopefully by the middle of this year.
 So when we talk about our 100,000 square meter sales target for this year, it will be 80,000 square meters organic and 20,000 square meters through that specific M&A deal.
 80,000 square meters organic is significantly more than we've done before organic and we believe 80,000 square meters organic is sustainable, so that's the new normal.
-Beyond 80,000 square meters is either M&A or maybe --
+Beyond 80,000 square meters is either M&A or maybe some upside.

 William Huang

-Yes, I will add one point, we also talk about to the central government how to release, how to cause some inefficiency, small data center in house [indiscernible].
-So in force they use the professional data center like us.
+Yes, I will add one point.
+We also talk about to the central government how to release, how to close some inefficiency, small data center and in house data center.
+So to force them to use the professional data center like us.

 Operator